felixlopz/hubrise-test-task/content/apps/adipos/en/overview.md

 ---

-**IMPORTANT NOTE** : Pushing order and customer information into HubRise can be done upon request.
+**IMPORTANT NOTE** : Adipos does not currently support pushing orders into HubRise, but this feature can be developed on demand.
 Contact Adipos for more information.

 ---